appwrite/templates/node/storage-cleaner/README.md

 # 🧹 Node.js Storage Cleaner Function

-Storage cleaner function to remove all files from the buckets older than X number of days.
+Storage cleaner function to remove all files older than X number of days from the specified bucket.

 ## 🧰 Usage

 ### GET /

-Remove the files older than X number of days from all buckets.
+Remove files older than X days from the specified bucket

 **Response**